Hit enter to search or ESC to close

 Placeholder Image

-Using low-carbon aluminum that is born here
+Using low-carbon aluminium that is born here

 For more than 50 years the Manapouri Hydro Station has been generating electricity 200m underground in Fiordland National Park, a UNESCO World Heritage site.
 All of its 600+ megawatts of clean energy feeds directly into New Zealand’s Aluminum Smelter at Tiwai Point where some of the world’s cleanest and greenest aluminum is produced.
 The carbon footprint of aluminum produced at Tiwai is about four times lower than the global industry average.